precice/precice.github.io/pages/community/community-contribute-to-precice.md

 You don't need to have a participant-specific configuration file in a participant case (even though that would be nice).
 Instead, you can hard-code the configuration of each participant in the code and select the respective participant via a command-line argument.
 A case-specific `run.sh` that provides the participant as command-line argument is enough.

+If you write any output, it would be very helpful to keep it tidy (e.g., in a dedicated `output/` directory).

 ### The README file

 In the `README.md` file, following the general structure of the existing tutorials, document: